Justin Keenan

-Justin Anthony Keenan (born May 2, 1989) is an American professional basketball player for Gunma Crane Thunders in Japan.
+Justin Anthony Keenan (born May 2, 1989) is an American professional basketball player for the Shonan United of the B.League.
 He plays at the power forward and center positions.

+Early life and high school career

+Keenan was born in Grand Rapids, Michigan, on May 2, 1989, as the second of three children.
+He attended Ottawa Hills High School in Grand Rapids, where he was a four-year letterwinner and an all-city selection in football.
+He was also an all-city selection in basketball and led his team to a 16–4 record while averaging 15 points, 10 rebounds and two assists per game as a senior.

 College career

 Keenan played college basketball for the NCAA Division II Ferris State Bulldogs.
-He was named the D2 National Player of the Year for the 2010–11 season.
+As a freshman, he led his team in points (15.9) and rebounds (6.9) per game.
+He was named the NCAA Division II National Player of the Year for the 2010–11 season.